 FTTC (fibre to the cabinet) — Fibre-optic cables run all the way to the green cabinet in your street, which can be up to 300m away.
 The cabinet is then connected to your home with regular copper wires, which delivers slower speeds.
 This is the most common connection.

 FTTN (fibre to the node) — Roughly the same as above, only the street cabinet can be at a further distance from your home — up to several kilometres away — with the rest of the distance to your house being covered by regular copper wiring.

 Because fibre-optic broadband uses special cables to transmit data, you don't technically need a phone line.

 That being said, there aren't many fibre broadband packages that don't include a phone line.
 In fact, Virgin Media is the only major provider that offers cable broadband without line rental.

-Fibre broadband through Openreach is widely available across the UK.
-For most customers, the top average speed Openreach fibre can provide is 67Mbps; however, if you're lucky enough to live in an area where BT has rolled out its super-fast "fibre-to-the-premises" service, known as BT Ultrafast, you can get speeds much higher than that.
+Fibre broadband on the Openreach network has an average top speed of 67Mbps, but if you're lucky enough to live in an area where BT has rolled out its super speedy "fibre-to-the-premises" service –– known as BT Ultrafast –– you can get speeds much higher than that.

 How do I find fibre broadband in my area?

 Take a look at our fibre broadband checker to see which deals are available in your postcode.